mgamio/blog/_posts/2022-03-09-uml-diagrams-for-java-developers.markdown

 ![flyerComponentDiagram](/assets/images/flyerComponentDiagram.png "codersite flyer Component Diagram"){:class="img-responsive"}

-It's better to include a new service called **FlyerComposerService** between API application and the three services.
+It's better to include a new service called **FlyerComposerService** between the API application and the three services.
 It facilitates the migration task if you want to adopt a microservices architecture.

 The *FlyerComposerService* class is responsible for orchestrating all calls to these three last services.